eic/Singularity/README.md

 # How to download

-sPHENIX and EIC-sPHENIX software can be obtained to your local computing environment in two ways:
+EIC Fun4All software can be obtained to your local computing environment in two ways:

 1. **[Option-1 Mount sPHENIX CVMFS](#option-1-mount-sphenix-cvmfs)**: sPHENIX container, software and builds are distribute on [CVMFS](https://www.racf.bnl.gov/docs/services/cvmfs/info) since Nov 2018.
-Like RCF/SDCC computing cluster at BNL, external collaborating computing center could also mount the `/cvmfs/sphenix.opensciencegrid.org` (*preferred choice*) or `/cvmfs/sphenix.sdcc.bnl.gov/` CVMFS repository, which automatically obtain, buffer and update all sPHENIX build files. `/cvmfs/sphenix.opensciencegrid.org` is also distributed by default throughout the [Open Science Grid](opensciencegrid.org).
+Like RCF/SDCC computing cluster at BNL, external collaborating computing center could also mount the `/cvmfs/sphenix.opensciencegrid.org` (*preferred choice*) or `/cvmfs/eic.opensciencegrid.org/` CVMFS repository, which automatically obtain, buffer and update all sPHENIX build files. `/cvmfs/sphenix.opensciencegrid.org` is also distributed by default throughout the [Open Science Grid](opensciencegrid.org).
 2. **[Option-2 Download sPHENIX build via HTTPS archive](#option-2-download-sphenix-build-via-https-archive)**: one can also directly download the files for sPHENIX build to a local folder via [the nightly refreshed HTTPS archive](https://www.phenix.bnl.gov/WWW/publish/phnxbld/sPHENIX/Singularity/).

 The advantage of **Option-1 Mount sPHENIX CVMFS** is that it mounts all sPHENIX builds and software and perform automatic caching and updates.
 This would be suitable for the case of a computing center or server environment.
 However, it requires constant network connection to function.
 Therefore, if you wish to use sPHENIX/EIC-sPHENIX software on a laptop during travel, **Option-2 Downloading sPHENIX build via HTTPS archive** would work best.
 All download instructions are the same for sPHENIX and EIC-sPHENIX.